Blog

 What industries do you primarily serve?

 We serve a wide range of high-precision industries, including aerospace, automotive, medical device manufacturing, mold and die, and general engineering.
-Our products are designed to meet the strict tolerance and reliability standards required in these demanding fields.
+Our products are built to meet the strict tolerance and reliability standards required in these demanding fields.

 Can you explain your OEM/ODM process?

 Our OEM/ODM process is collaborative.
 It typically starts with your team providing detailed requirements, such as workpiece drawings (CAD models), machine specifications, production goals (e.g., cycle time, volume), and any specific challenges.
-Our 50+ R&D engineers will then analyze the requirements, propose a design concept, and work with you through design iterations, prototyping, testing, and final mass production, ensuring the final solution perfectly matches your needs.
+Our 50+ R&D engineers will then analyze the requirements, propose a design concept, and work with you through design iterations, prototyping, testing, and final mass production, maintaining the final solution perfectly matches your needs.

 How do you ensure the precision and quality of your workholding fixtures?